 Effects of Breast Cancer Radiation on the Body

 per week, for five to seven weeks.
 A newer approach (accelerated breast

 Short-Term Side Effects of Breast Cancer Radiation

 to your underarm area.
 You might also perspire less under that arm.
 These side

-as the weeks go by.
-Fatigue almost always begins to clear up within a few weeks
+as the weeks pass.
+Fatigue almost always begins to improve within a few weeks

 Long-Term Side Effects

 Because radiation is targeted to a specific area of your